Questions and answers for patients

 It says that the medicine has been ranked?
 What does that mean?

 “Ranked” means that it has been placed on a list of all the medicines we are currently considering for funding.
 There is no time frame and no guarantee it will be funded.
 When funds are available, it will be considered alongside other medicines on the list.
 We consider many issues including how effective the medicine is and how costly it is.
-It may be that another medicine is introduced to the list that is more effective and therefore pushes that one further down the list.
-This is why it is not possible to put a timeframe on it.
 Just being on the list doesn’t mean it will be funded in future.

 When will PHARMAC fund the medicine?

-Unfortunately we are unable to provide a definitive timeframe for if, or when, a funding decision would be made for a medicine.
-This is because the relative priority of funding one medicine compared with other medicines can change over time.
+We are unable to provide a definitive timeframe for if, or when, a funding decision would be made for a medicine.
+The relative priority of funding one medicine compared with other medicines can change over time.
 Details like the relative health benefits, the amount of funding available, the success of negotiations with the suppliers and/or new clinical data, and the mix of other funding applications being considered at any one time, are all examples of factors that may change the relative priorities of funding choices.
 Just being on the list doesn’t mean it will be funded in future.

 I am currently living overseas and want to return to New Zealand.
 Will my medicines be funded in New Zealand?